WakeMeProject/WakeMe/README.md

 *Model type is more important than the length of the word

 *There is a significant advantage of using "Hey" or "Hello" in the wake phrase

+Steps to launch the WakeMe test app

+Go into the wakemetestapp directory-
+* cd ~./wakemetesapp

+Init the app using the following-
+* eb init -p docker-19.03.13-ce your-app-name --region us-west-2

+Launch the app using the following-
+* eb create your-app-name --instance_type t2.large --max-instances 1